Stuffed Acorn Squash + Wild Rice Medley

 Ingredients You’ll Need

-• Wild Rice – Use a wild rice, a wild rice mix (pictured above) or a combo of wild rice and long grain brown rice (which I used).
+- Wild Rice – Use wild rice, a wild rice mix (pictured above), or a combo of wild rice and long-grain brown rice (which I used).

-• Spinach – Change it up with baby kale, chard or a combo.
+- Spinach – You can substitute baby kale, chard, or a combination.
 You can also rough chop large leafy spinach if you like.

 How To Make Stuffed Acorn Squash with Wild Rice Medley

-This stuffed acorn squash recipe is not too hard to put together.
-It does take three separate cooking sections, but comes together pretty smoothly.
-All in all it’s fairly easy, the rice and squash cook themselves, so the vegetables are the only real work, which isn’t much.
+This stuffed acorn squash requires three separate cooking sections but comes together pretty smoothly.
+The rice and squash cook themselves, so prepping the veggies is the only real work, which isn’t much.

-• Season and roast the acorn squash.
-Sprinkle with fresh or dried thyme leaves, mineral salt and pepper.
-You can even add a few fresh thyme sprigs inside each squash, just remove before eating.
+- Season and roast the acorn squash.
+Sprinkle with fresh or dried thyme leaves, mineral salt, and pepper.
+You can even add a few fresh thyme sprigs inside each squash; just remove them before eating.
 Bake the acorn squash until fork tender.

 Can You Eat Acorn Squash Skin?